 - Platform-specific optimizations.

-General Cloud Cost Optimizations
+General Cloud Warehouse Cost Optimizations

 1.)
-Automate Data Engineering
+Autonomous Data Engineering

 The biggest resource and money saving technique AtScale applies is automated data engineering that creates and cradle-to-grave manages aggregated data structures, substituting them into user queries with no end-user knowledge.